Your Guide to the Types of Fraternities and Sororities

 Ah, Greek life.

 People often believe that all frats and sororities are the same.
-We can credit this to Hollywood's stereotyping in movies.
-In fact, there are five different types of fraternities and sororities that you can pledge to.
+We can credit this to Hollywood's stereotyping in movies, but in reality, there are actually several types of fraternities and sororities, and each type offers something unique.
+To be specific, there are five different types of fraternities and sororities that you can pledge to.

 Luckily for you, that is what we're going to talk about today.